nimdone/nimdone-88471/src/pages/blog/working-from-home.md

 ---
 title: Average time saved
+excerpt: >-
-excerpt: On an average our users saved -- hours on a single 40 slide presentation
+  Watch this space for the results on how much time on an average our users saved building a 40 slide presentation
 author: src/data/authors/jane-doe.yaml
 date: '2020'
 thumb_image: images/Picture7.png